 We Are Here to help

-Axxon Health has been providing Anaesthetic and Perioperative Medicine services to the communities of South-East Queensland since July 2001.
-Our practice has increased in size since 2001 and currently has a total of twenty-two practitioners all of whom are Specialist Private Anaesthetists.
+Axxon Health is a well-established service provider to Medical Specialists who have been providing Anaesthetic and Perioperative Medicine services to the communities of South-East Queensland since July 2001.
+Our practice has increased in size since 2001 and currently has a total of twenty-three practitioners all of whom are Specialist Private Anaesthetists.

 - Ear, nose and throat surgery